Code-Institute-Submissions/michaeldijk-ms1/README.md

 * [user stories](https://github.com/michaeldijk/ms1/blob/master/readmefiles/userstories.pdf)

 #### Wireframes, Navigation, Colours used
-Please see the following link to a PDF file containing the user stories and images for the user stories:
+Please see the following link to a markdown page containing the Wireframes, Navigation and colours used.
+I wanted to create a separate section for this, as it entails a lot of information, and would be best presented in a separate markdown page:
 * [Wireframes, Navigation, Colours used](https://github.com/michaeldijk/ms1/blob/master/wireframesnavigationcoloursreadme.md)

 ### Features